twmeadow/Project1---twmeadow/Report.md

 * **Why you chose that dataset.**

 I own an apple watch and I like to look at my own health metrics.
 I was curious to see how the others stacked up.
 Also, this is a very big robust data set that I thought would be easy to work with
-* How the rows are ordered by default (i.e. is the data sorted by a particular column?).
+* **How the rows are ordered by default (i.e. is the data sorted by a particular column?).**

 I think it is sorted by the User ID, but since this is just a large series of numbers its not particularly meaningful to sort by this.
-* How you know your functions work correctly.
+* **How you know your functions work correctly.**

-There are over 15,000 rows even after removing the extra rows that did not contain all the data.
-However the data operation function I used was average which returned these values:
+I know the reading function works beacuse I have it return an integer that counts the number of rows it has read, that has usable data for each column.
+To test the average function I made a print out in my main file which returns the following values:
 * Total rows in CSV:14980

 * Average of Minutes: 420.259